itmm/low-level/start.md

 		s.get_code(1) << std::dec << "\n";
 @end(assert line 2 err)
 ```
+* if the values do not match, the values are logged

 Before this test can pass the state must have the ability to parse the
 source line.